Great Tibet Tour Logo GREAT TIBET TOUR ®

 Nanga Parbat ----Nanga Parbat is the ninth highest mountain in the world at 8,126 meters above sea level and located in the Kashmir area.

-Annapurna ---- Annapurna is the tenth highest mountain in the world at 8,091 meters above sea level and located in Nepal.
+Annapurna ---- Annapurna is the tenth highest mountain in the world at 8,091 meters above sea level and is located in Nepal.

 Shishapangma ---- Shishapangma located in Nyalam, Shigatse, Tibet autonomous region, is 8,027 meters above sea level.
 Shishapangma is the only 8,000-meter peak located entirely in China.